 President & Chief Executive Officer

-At the time, I had no knowledge about food allergies or anaphylaxis when this happened to us, nor did I ever know anyone with food allergies – even with a healthcare background.
+Of course, I had no knowledge about food allergies or anaphylaxis when this happened to us, nor did I ever know anyone with food allergies – even with a healthcare background.
 I was determined to learn everything I could to keep Thomas safe and to educate myself, my family, and our friends.
 I started a support group in the suburb where we lived and provided education and outreach, advocated for state legislation for School Food Allergy Management Guidelines and Insurance Coverage for Elemental Formulas, and raised funds for food allergy and anaphylaxis education and research.

 When Thomas turned three, he was diagnosed with asthma and environmental allergies to dog, cat, and mold.
 When he turned four, he was diagnosed with Eosinophilic Esophagitis (EoE) triggered by milk and wheat.
 Thomas later developed an IgE-mediated food allergy to wheat after reintroducing it back into his diet to see if he had outgrown the EoE trigger.
 I knew I wanted to do more on the national level, and in 2009 I was offered the Vice President of Education position at the Food Allergy & Anaphylaxis Network and served in that role for four years.

 S. Shahzad Mustafa, MD